Arlan Norman Award for Excellence in Student Mentoring

 The Arlan Norman Award for Excellence has two aspects.
 First, it recognizes a faculty member in the College of Science and Engineering for excellence in mentoring student research.
 Based upon that faculty member's nomination, a financial award is made to that faculty member's student in the form of a stipend, with additional funds for supplies to support the student recipient’s summer research.

 Faculty Member Recognition:

-A faculty member will be recognized for excellence in mentoring graduate or undergraduate student research.
-Preference is given to graduate student mentoring.
+Faculty members will be recognized for excellence in graduate and undergraduate mentorship, with one faculty member chosen for each.
 The faculty awardee will have a demonstrated record of mentoring student research as evidenced by student co-authored conference presentations, student co-authored peer reviewed publications in high quality journals and proceedings, and other evidence of student success such as research awards, fellowships, etc.